Use a cache for faster cross-site reports

-If you report over a large number of site collections, it can take a while to process and render the data.
-If you switch on the Project Cache or Work Cache, you can improve response and rendering time in large reports.
+If you report over a large number of sites, it can take a while to process and render the data.
+If you use the Project Cache, Work Cache, or Project Status Report Cache, you can improve response times in large reports.

 Tip!
-To speed up rendering you can use either the views/CAML to reduce the number of items sent to the report.
+To speed up rendering you can use either the views or CAML to reduce the number of items sent to the report.

 Permissions should be managed in high level groups as much as possible, especially when it comes to updating either cache.
 Managing permissions in this way helps reduce the overhead on reading and writing data in either cache.

 For display of medium to large Gantt charts, we recommend Google Chrome browser over both Microsoft Edge and Internet Explorer browsers for performance reasons.

 Using Views/CAML filtering can give your reports a boost.
 Instead of filtering after rendering, as with reporter based filtering, use Views/CAML filters on the reports before they appear.
 If you start working with CAML, you can make some great speed increases.